New to Marqeable? See how it generates leads and wins customers. See the platform

 Compliance coverageRelies on reviewer’s memoryFull rule set applied every time

-Regression detectionRare (requires remembering prior feedback)Automatic re-opening of resolved issues
+Regression detectionRare (requires remembering prior feedback)Every pass re-checks everything

 Creative judgmentStrongNot attempted (left to humans)